-Although the Detroit auto show is arguably one of the best known auto shows in North America (it's running from January 11th to 24th this year), you don't have to take a trip to the Motor City when there are many great auto shows to be found in Canada.
-From the Vancouver auto show, the Toronto auto show and to the Montreal auto show, Canadian drivers don't have to go far to see what'll be coming off the assembly line next.
+Although the Detroit auto show is arguably one of the best known auto shows in North America (it's running from January 14th to 22nd this year), you don't have to take a trip to the Motor City when there are many great auto shows to be found here in Canada.
+Whether you live in Vancouver or Quebec City (or anywhere in between), Canadian drivers don't have to go far to see what'll be coming off the assembly line next.

-The 2016 Canadian auto show season schedule is out, and with it, all the driving and automotive enthusiasts are getting ready to check out the next best set of wheels on the road.
+The 2017 Canadian auto show season schedule is out, and all the driving and automotive enthusiasts are getting ready to check out the next best set of wheels on the road.
 This year's auto shows include:

-Montréal International Auto ShowHeld January 15th to the 24th in Montréal, Québec at the Palais des congrès de Montréal.
+Montréal International Auto ShowRunning January 20th to the 29th in Montréal, Québec at the Palais des congrès de Montréal.
 Learn more about the Montréal Auto Show.

-2016 Canadian International AutoShow (also commonly called the Toronto Auto Show)Held February 12th to the 21st in Toronto, Ontario at the Metro Toronto Convention Centre.
+2017 Canadian International AutoShow (also commonly called the Toronto Auto Show)Running February 17th to the 26th in Toronto, Ontario at the Metro Toronto Convention Centre.
 Learn more about the Toronto Auto Show.

-Calgary International Auto and Truck ShowHeld March 9th to the 13th in Calgary, Alberta at the BMO Centre at Stampede Park.
+Calgary International Auto and Truck ShowRunning March 15th to the 19th in Calgary, Alberta at the BMO Centre at Stampede Park.
 Learn more about the Calgary Auto Show.

-Vancouver International Auto ShowHeld March 23rd to the 27th in Vancouver, British Columbia at the Vancouver Convention Centre West.
+Vancouver International Auto ShowRunning March 28th to April 2nd in Vancouver, British Columbia at the Vancouver Convention Centre West.
 Learn more about the Vancouver Auto Show.

-Edmonton MotorshowHeld April 7th to the 10th in Edmonton, Alberta at the Edmonton Expo Centre.
+Edmonton MotorshowRunning April 20th to the 23rd in Edmonton, Alberta at the Edmonton Expo Centre.
 Learn more about the Edmonton Auto Show.

 If after visiting an auto show you get the bug to buy a new car, don't forget to factor in the cost of auto insurance into your buying decision.
 After all, buying a car for most people is a long-term commitment and knowing you can affordably insure it year-after-year is important.

 All right, maybe you have your heart set on a particular car, and the fact is you simply don't care how much that car costs to insure compared to another—because you have to have it.
-Consider the following tips to keep your auto insurance premiums as low as can be after you've bought your new car:
+Consider the following tips to keep your auto insurance premiums low after you've bought your new car:

 - Make sure all your cars are on the same policy